 You can combine sentences within the Advanced Translation Editor to give you more flexibility in how you would like to translate your content.
 This makes for a translation experience that flows naturally and allows you to translate sentences that do not have a direct one-to-one translation.

-To join sentences, click the green link symbol next to the content you would like to combine.
+To join sentences, click the link symbol next to the content you would like to combine.

 Please note: joining sentences will prevent Translation Memory from being able to reuse translations of individual sentences.
 If you are translating sentences that will appear in multiple places on your site, we recommend leaving them separate.

-The Advanced Translation Editor contains a glossary that allows you to specify translations for important terms and phrases.
-Using a glossary helps produce more consistent translations, saves translators’ time in researching the related terminology, and helps prevent automatic translation from translating phrases incorrectly (such as your company name).
+This helps produce more consistent translations, saves translators’ time in researching the related terminology, and prevents automatic translation from translating phrases incorrectly (such as a company name).

 The built-in spell checker helps your translators avoid spelling errors and typos.